Nasadiya Sukta : The hymn of creation – Part 1

 kim āvarīvaḥ kuha kasya śarmann ambhaḥ kim āsīd gahanaṁ gabhīram || 1 ||

 The first one is of its existence or its non-existence.
-A horn on a donkey’s forehead is non-existing because it never happened to be like this.
-Nobody has seen it neither it is recorded anywhere.
+A horn on a donkey’s forehead is nonexistent because it never happened to be like this.
+Nobody has seen it, nor is it recorded anywhere.
 The existence we know because we can see or feel it through our senses.

-The rishis states in Nasadiya sukta’s first line that; then there was the absence of neither nothingness nor existence.
+The rishis state in Nasadiya Sukta’s first line that, then there was the absence of neither nothingness nor existence.
 The contradiction of this statement surpasses all thoughtful frameworks of this creation.
-We can understand the lack of existence but how can the absence of non-existence.
-This is something which is beyond human intellect because it does not fall into our known scientific model.
+We can understand the lack of existence, but how can the absence of non-existence?
+This is something that is beyond human intellect because it does not fall into our known scientific model.

-In the next instance; it says that there was not even air or matter (rajo: Its literal meaning is dust but its contextual meaning is particle or matter – Authors note).
+In the next instance, it says that there was not even air or matter (rajo: Its literal meaning is dust, but its contextual meaning is particle or matter – Author’s note).
 There was even the absence of space (vyomā).
-If there an absence of space then there must be an absence of time as space-time build up the tapestry of creation and its relative existence.
+If there an absence of space, then there must be an absence of time as space-time builds up the tapestry of creation and its relative existence.

-So we actually get a picture (ironically) where nothing existed; nor even the existence itself.
-It talks about a state; which is out of the scope of our wildest imaginations.
+So we actually get a picture (ironically) where nothing existed, nor even the existence itself.
+It talks about a state that is out of the scope of our wildest imaginations.

-Next; the seer ask the obvious questions; who was covering the all?
+Next, the seer asks the obvious questions: who was covering the all?
 Where was its location then?
-What was that; taking shelter inside the cosmic waters which were incredibly dense and had unfathomable depth?
+What was that, taking shelter inside the cosmic waters which were incredibly dense and had unfathomable depth?

 The Portrayal Continues